corybuecker/corybuecker/content/posts/009-configuring-kubernetes-and-nginx-ingress-for-a-mail-server.md

 Kubernetes will normally replace the client (external) IP address of ingress connections.
 This enables a load balancer to forward traffic to any node.
 If the receiving node does not have a pod from the target service, that [node will forward the traffic to a node with a destination pod](https://kubernetes.io/docs/tutorials/services/source-ip/).
 In all cases, the final container will receive the traffic as though it originated from the node.

-In order to apply basic Postfix spam filtering, I need to retain the client IP addresses through to the container.
+To apply basic Postfix spam filtering, I need to retain the client IP addresses through to the container.
 This requires two small changes to the Ingress resource.

 ### External traffic policy